Rev. Franklin Graham's group, Samaritan's Purse, supports the school

-At least eight bombs were dropped in the area Wednesday during the school's first day of classes, according to a statement by Samaritan's Purse, Graham's Christian humanitarian group, which supports the school.
+At least eight bombs were dropped in the area near the Bible school Wednesday during the school’s first day of classes, according to a statement by Samaritan’s Purse, American evangelist Franklin Graham’s Christian humanitarian group, which supports the school.

 No injuries were reported.